NathanVaughn/nathanv.me/content/work-experience/bell-flight/index.md

 - Developed a process for repeatable mass deployments of mission software onto air-launched drones
 - Participated in test events and provided on-site customer support for mission-critical software
 - Simplified Python code distribution and re-usability using JFrog Artifactory
-- Volunteered with the Bell Vertical Robotics Competition for high-school students as the lead software engineer writing control software, documentation, and answering student questions
+- Volunteered with the Bell Advanced Vertical Robotics competition for high-school students as the lead software engineer writing control software, documentation, and answering student questions
 """
 showFullContent = false
 weight = 2